Abhijith7711/PriceMyRent/README.md

 # 🏡 PriceMyHouseRent
+Try the app here [PriceMyHouseRent](https://pricemyrent.streamlit.app/)<br/><br/>

-PriceMyHouseRent is a **machine learning-based web application** that helps users estimate the rent price of a house in various cities based on multiple features like area, number of bedrooms,number of bathrooms, seller type,city  It is built using **Random Forest Regressor** for predictions and **Streamlit** for the user interface.
+PriceMyHouseRent is a **machine learning-based web application** that helps users estimate the rent price of a house in various cities based on multiple features like area, number of bedrooms,number of bathrooms, seller type  It is built using **Random Forest Regressor** for predictions and **Streamlit** for the user interface.

 ---